Jan-Dyndor/demo-repo2-locally/README.md

 # Demo 2 on local machine

-making repo localy and then uplading that on GitHub
+making repo localy and then uploading that on GitHub